-8. The call of the Westminster Presbyterian Church, Greensboro, North Carolina, to the Reverend Caroline Newman Sell to serve as Associate Pastor for Worship, Community, and Care was found in order; and the terms of the call (printed below) were approved; and the call was placed in her hands.
+3. That the call of the Westminster Presbyterian Church, Greensboro, North Carolina, to the Reverend Caroline Newman Sell to serve as Associate Pastor for Worship, Community, and Care be found in order; and the terms of the call (printed below) be approved; and that the call be placed in her hands.
 The Commission on Ministry is satisfied that this congregation has complied with the EEO provisions of the Book of Order (G-3.0307) and the AAEEO Policy adopted by Salem Presbytery (July 1993) in offering this call.
 The effective date is July 1, 2020.

-Cash Salary\$38,000Housing\$20,000Professional Expense\$4,500SECA\$4,437Moving ExpenseProvidedVacation4 weeksStudy Leave2 weeks
+Cash Salary \$38,000

+Housing \$20,000

+Professional Expense \$4,500

+SECA \$4,437

+Moving Expense Provided

+Vacation 4 weeks

+Study Leave 2 weeks